Nitping/notablog/_posts/ssh-2fa-lol/2022-01-01-local-ssh-2fa-bypass.md

 ...
 ```

-# Why we cant inject a new session:
+# Why we cant inject a new session today:

 At [0] ssh_session2_open is executed here to establish a channel/session with the server.